yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 vfio_pci ids=8086:1533 disable_vga=1
 ```

+Stop the host (Linux) from loading the ethernet driver.
+You can find the name of the currently loaded driver by running the command `lspci -v`.
+The filename should start with the name of the driver you want to blacklist.
 ```
 sudo nano /etc/modprobe.d/e1000e.conf
 ```
 ```
 blacklist e1000e
 ```
+Update your boot image
 ```
 sudo depmod -ae
 sudo update-initramfs -u
 ```
 Delete the block

 ```<interface>```